NickMcConnell/AngbandPlus/readme.txt

   region in the bottom-right corner of the screen.

   For example, the meaning of the following should now be clear:
-    $ ./frogcomposband -mgcu -uCrusher -- -bottom *x10 -right 57x26,*
+    $ ./oposband -mgcu -uCrusher -- -bottom *x10 -right 57x26,*

   You cannot specify more than 7 child terminals.

 --- Windows

   Download the binary archive for Windows.
-Unzip it to any location that you will have full permissions and launch frogcomposband to play.
+Unzip it to any location that you will have full permissions and launch oposband to play.

   To compile the source code in MinGW:
   $ ./autogen.sh